| 2005 |

 | 2010 |

-Crystal structure of the mouse Vps54 C-terminal fragment at 1.7 Å resolution reveals a continuous alpha-helical bundle architecture similar to other multisubunit tethering complexes; leucine-967 is buried in hydrophobic interactions critical for domain stability.
-The L967Q mutation does not prevent GARP complex assembly but greatly reduces Vps54 half-life and protein levels in vivo, causing loss of the entire GARP complex. |
+Crystal structure (1.7 Å) of the mouse Vps54 C-terminal fragment reveals a continuous alpha-helical bundle organization similar to other multisubunit tethering complexes; leucine-967 is buried in hydrophobic interactions critical for domain stability.
+The L967Q mutation does not prevent GARP complex integration but greatly reduces Vps54 half-life and protein levels, thereby reducing the entire GARP complex. |

-X-ray crystallography (1.7 Å), in vitro folding/stability assay, in vivo protein level measurements, comparative sequence analysis |
+X-ray crystallography (1.7 Å resolution), in vitro domain stability assay, in vivo protein level measurements, comparative sequence analysis |

 Proceedings of the National Academy of Sciences of the United States of America |